NeoZng/NeoZng.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Changsha, Hunan University, 2023.6
+* BEng. of Automation in Changsha, Hunan University, 2023.6

 Experience
 ======